testomatio/reporter/docs/junit.md

 * NUnit (C#)

-To enable testomatio reporter install `@testomatio/reporter` package
+To enable Testomatio Reporter install `@testomatio/reporter` package

 Use one of your favorite package managers: